Raymond James Financial Services Advisors Inc. Makes New $1.43 Million Investment in Floor & Decor Holdings, Inc. (NYSE:FND)

-Raymond James Financial Services Advisors Inc. bought a new position in shares of Floor & Decor Holdings, Inc. (NYSE:FND) during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor bought 15,373 shares of the company’s stock, valued at approximately $1,427,000.
+Raymond James Financial Services Advisors Inc. acquired a new position in Floor & Decor Holdings, Inc. (NYSE:FND) in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 15,373 shares of the company’s stock, valued at approximately $1,427,000.

-Several analysts recently issued reports on FND shares.
-Wells Fargo & Company increased their price target on shares of Floor & Decor from $105.00 to $120.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 9th.
-Evercore ISI upgraded shares of Floor & Decor from an “in-line” rating to an “outperform” rating in a research report on Monday.
-Piper Sandler upgraded shares of Floor & Decor from a “neutral” rating to an “overweight” rating and raised their target price for the company from $80.00 to $124.00 in a research report on Thursday, February 25th.
-Citigroup began coverage on shares of Floor & Decor in a research report on Monday, March 15th.
-They issued a “buy” rating and a $107.00 target price on the stock.
-Finally, Telsey Advisory Group upgraded shares of Floor & Decor from a “market perform” rating to an “outperform” rating and set a $120.00 target price on the stock in a research report on Thursday, January 28th.
-Four analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
-Floor & Decor presently has an average rating of “Buy” and an average price target of $92.43.

-In other Floor & Decor news, EVP Brian K. Robbins sold 2,585 shares of the firm’s stock in a transaction on Wednesday, February 24th.
-The shares were sold at an average price of $97.44, for a total value of $251,882.40.
-Following the completion of the sale, the executive vice president now directly owns 30,487 shares in the company, valued at $2,970,653.28.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, President Lisa Laube sold 26,000 shares of the firm’s stock in a transaction on Tuesday, March 2nd.
+In related news, CEO Thomas V. Taylor sold 50,000 shares of the firm’s stock in a transaction that occurred on Monday, March 1st.
+The shares were sold at an average price of $96.00, for a total value of $4,800,000.00.
+Following the transaction, the chief executive officer now owns 244,736 shares of the company’s stock, valued at $23,494,656.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, President Lisa Laube sold 26,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 2nd.
 The stock was sold at an average price of $96.00, for a total transaction of $2,496,000.00.
-Following the completion of the sale, the president now owns 126,839 shares of the company’s stock, valued at $12,176,544.
+Following the sale, the president now owns 126,839 shares in the company, valued at approximately $12,176,544.
 The disclosure for this sale can be found here.
-Insiders have sold 81,816 shares of company stock valued at $7,858,705 in the last three months.
-5.20% of the stock is owned by insiders.
+In the last three months, insiders sold 81,816 shares of company stock worth $7,858,705.
+5.20% of the stock is currently owned by insiders.

 Floor & Decor Holdings, Inc operates as a multi-channel specialty retailer of hard surface flooring and related accessories.
 The company's stores offer tile, wood, laminate, vinyl, and natural stone flooring products, as well as decorative and installation accessories.
 It serves professional installers, commercial businesses, and do it yourself customers.